 How most of us will use AI

-The majority of us will never create new AI functionality per se: It still takes a lot of knowledge to do so, and not only do we humans need training in AI algorithms and tooling, the AIs that people create need to be trained as well. (“Training,” for an AI, is looking at lots and lots of examples of the thing you’re applying AI to.)
+The majority of us will never create new AI functionality.
+It still takes a lot of knowledge to do so.
+Not only do humans need training in AI algorithms and tooling, the AIs created need to be trained too. (“Training,” for an AI, is looking at lots and lots of examples of the thing you’re applying AI to.)
+While AI is often hyped as semi-miraculous, focusing on practical, well-understood use cases maximizes its value.

 AI-based computer vision